coastalwhite/lemurs/README.md

 Remember to make this script runnable.
 This is done with the `chmod +x /etc/lemurs/wms/bspwm` command.

-Upon rebooting your new _xinitrc_ should show up within Lemurs.
+Upon rebooting your new `bspwm` should show up within Lemurs.

 ## Configuration